lakshmankumar12/languageNotes/go_notes.md

 * Its okay to take pointers to struct members
 * Pointers are useful to pass by reference (like a slice that might be modified in a function)

-## structs

-* A struct is a collection of fields.
-Fields are accessed using dot. (dot is called selector in go.
-It selects which field or method to use)
-    ```go
-    type Vertex struct {
-        X int
-        Y int
-    }
-    ```
-* To access the field X of a struct when we have the struct pointer p we could write `(*p).X`.
-However, that notation is cumbersome, so the language permits us instead to write just p.X, without the explicit dereference.
-  * whether u have direct struct var or pointer to struct, u can still use dot
-* Struct literal is much like c
-* Capital letter rules follow for struct too.
-If the struct type name is capitalized, the type is exported.
-If the individual members are caps, they are exported.
-A struct can have mix of exported and non-exported members.
-* struct literal is of two type
-    ```go
-    type Point struct { X, Y  int }
-    Point{1,2}
-    Point{X:1, Y:2}
-    ```
-* Functions that return struct, can better return struct-pointer.
-This will make function call be a L-value
-* Struct can't have the same struct inside, but have a pointer of itself.
-  (like c)
-* Structs can embed other structures inside (anonyomous members).
-This has benefit of accessing members directly + invoking methods of the embedded type directly.
-However, this implicit behavior as receiver is only limited to receiver.
-We cant pass as args the outer Type, where embedded type is expected.
-* Structs can have field-tags.
-These are any literal string.
-One eg is the
-    ```go
-        type Identity struct {
-            Value isIdentity_Value `protobuf_oneof:"Value"`
-        }
-        type Feed struct {
-            Name string `json:"site"`
-            URI  string `json:"link"`
-            Type string `json:"type"`
-        }
-    ```
-* empty structs are allowed.
-They take 0 bytes.
-Typically used to define types with methods on them (to fit into a interface) and offer default functionality

-### methods

-* The object on which method is called is referred as receiver
-* We can define methods for any type (basic-types, named-types, slices, maps) We can't however define methods for pointers and interfaces.
-(Pointer methods are treated as methods of the pointed-type itself)
-  * if u have a pointer/actual variable, the compiler will automatically choose the right way to pass to receiver
-  * Methods declared with pointer receivers can only be called by interface type values that contain pointers.
-  * Methods declared with value receivers can be called by interface type values that contain both values and pointers.
-* methods can be defined only in the same package where the type is defined.
-* by convention either declare all methods on type or on pointer.
-Only pointer methods can change the receiver though.
-    * Compiler will implicitly make a T as *T if only *T is a receiver.
-However, when T is passed as-is as interface{} (Like to fmt.Printf), then there is no implicit conversion!
-So `(*T).String()` may not work!
-* its okay for a receiver to be nil

 ## arrays